Two more lawsuits say Hollywood nursing home and FPL share responsibility for deaths

 But unlike the lawsuits filed last week by residents who survived the nursing home’s evacuation on Sept.
 13, the two new suits allege that Florida Power & Light was at fault as well as the nursing home.

-Carlos Silva, a Coral Gables attorney representing Mendieta and Eatherly in the lawsuits, said the nursing home’s administrators had the greatest responsibility to ensure the safety of its patients but that the state’s largest electric utility should have prioritized the nursing home for power restoration and done a better job of maintaining its infrastructure.
+Carlos Silva, a Coral Gables personal injury attorney representing Mendieta and Eatherly in the lawsuits, said the nursing home’s administrators had the greatest responsibility to ensure the safety of its patients but that the state’s largest electric utility should have prioritized the nursing home for power restoration and done a better job of maintaining its infrastructure.

 “FPL has a lot of responsibility here,” Silva said.
 “They were notified several times of the problems this nursing home was having. … If they had been on a priority list, they would have gotten to them within 10 hours and these people would have been OK.”